 Instructors: Baquedeno-Lopez, Fuller

 First-Year Doctoral Seminar-Education Research and Practices: Read

 Less [-]

 EDUC 270B BEAR Center Seminar 2 or 3 Units

-Terms offered: Fall 2022, Spring 2022, Fall 2021
+Terms offered: Fall 2023, Spring 2023, Fall 2022

 This seminar constitutes one of the ways in which the Berkeley Evaluation and Assessment Research (BEAR) Center fulfills its role of supporting student research.
 The topic of the seminar will change from semester to semester, following themes chosen by the instructor and the participants.
 The seminar is an opportunity for students and faculty to present their recent and ongoing work for in-depth review and commentary.
 In addition, visitors to the campus with expertise relevant to the topic(s) under examination will be invited to present at the seminar and join in the discussion.
 Students taking this course for two units will make a presentation of a current research interest to the seminar.
 Students taking this course for three units will also be required to attend a one-hour discussion following each presentation and will write a critique of one other student's presentation.

 BEAR Center Seminar: Read More [+]

 Rules & Requirements

 Repeat rules: Course may be repeated for credit without restriction.

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of seminar and 1 hour of

 discussion per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

 Instructor: Wilson

 BEAR Center Seminar: Read Less [-]

 EDUC 271B Introduction to Qualitative Research Methods 3 Units

-Terms offered: Fall 2022, Fall 2021, Spring 2021
+Terms offered: Fall 2023, Spring 2023, Fall 2021

 Introduces principles and methods commonly associated with qualitative field research in the social sciences.
 Includes assigned readings on basic methodological topics; structured activities related to research design, research ethics and human subjects protection, data collection, data organization and reduction, data analysis; and field research experience through individual or team projects.
 Course satisfies the qualitative methods requirement for students in the Policy, Organization, Measurement, and Evaluation (POME) program.

 Introduction to Qualitative Research Methods: Read More [+]

 Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Fall and/or spring: 15 weeks - 1 hour of lecture and 2 hours of

+discussion per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.